-- give a true and fair view of the state of the Association's affairs as at 31 March 2023 and of its profit for the year then ended; - have been properly prepared in accordance with UK accounting standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland; - comply with the requirements of the Co-operative and Community Benefit Societies Act 2014; and - have been prepared in accordance with the Housing and Regeneration Act 2008 and the Accounting Direction for Private Registered Providers of Social Housing 2022.
+- give a true and fair view of the state of the Association's affairs as at 31 March 2024 and of the Association's profit for the year then ended; - have been properly prepared in accordance with UK accounting standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland; - comply with the requirements of the Co-operative and Community Benefit Societies Act 2014; and - have been prepared in accordance with the Housing and Regeneration Act 2008 and the Accounting Direction for Private Registered Providers of Social Housing 2022.

-Our opinion is consistent with our reporting to the Audit & Risk Committee.
+Our opinion is consistent with our reporting to the Audit Committee.

-Basis of opinion
+Basis for opinion

-We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)") and applicable law.
-Our responsibilities are described below.
-We believe that the audit evidence we have obtained is a sufficient and appropriate basis for our opinion.
-Our audit opinion is consistent with our report to the audit committee.
+We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+We are independent of the Association in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applied to public interest entities, and we have fulfilled our ethical responsibilities in accordance with those requirements.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.